 Both the observer and the faculty member must sign the observation report.
 This signature does not necessarily indicate agreement; it confirms the faculty member has received and read the document.
 The faculty member may add a written response to the observation document.
-Once the observer has finalized the document and secured the signature from the faculty member, the signed document and faculty member response (if applicable) is forwarded by the observer to the dean for review and signature along with a completed Observer Payment Form.
-A copy of the finished observation report will be included in the faculty member's personnel file.
+Once the observer has finalized the document and secured the signature from the faculty member, the signed document and faculty member response (if applicable) is forwarded by the observer to the dean for review and signature along with a copy of the written responses to the pre-observation conference questions and a completed Observer Payment Form.
+(Please note, requests for payment must be submitted within thirty (30) days of the observation to ensure payment.)
+A copy of the finished observation report and written responses will be included in the faculty member's personnel file.

-Questions for Pre-Observation Conference
+Ouestions for Pre-Observation Conference

 Please be sure to provide your answers in writing to the observer at least twenty-four hours prior to the pre-observation meeting.
-Please also send along a copy of your course syllabus, schedule of assignments, assigned reading(s), and any materials that are not available to the observer through the Blackboard course site.
+Please also provide a copy of your syllabus, schedule of assignments, assigned reading(s), and any materials that are not available to the observer through the Blackboard course site.